adamprime/adamtervort/content/about.md

 - I can't stand most music with lyrics.
 (Unless it's jazz.
 But definitely not smooth jazz.
 That doesn't even qualify as music.)
 - Aside from being a music snob, I'm generally pretty nice

 One of the things I most enjoy is sharing what I know.
 If there's something I can help you with [please let me know](/contact)!
-I have a number of courses available on my side project, [Hammock Marketing](https://learn.hammock.marketing).

 Want to connect?
 I'm on [Twitter](https://twitter.com/adamtervort) and [LinkedIn](https://www.linkedin.com/in/adam-tervort/).